alexbelgium/hassio-addons/fireflyiii_fints_importer/README.md

 Configurations can be added in the /config/addons_config/fireflyiii_fints_importer/ folder according to : https://github.com/bnw/firefly-iii-fints-importer#storing-configurations

+### Cron job

+A cron job running all configurations perdiodically can be activated by selecting a period.
+Please note the perdiods `daily2`, `daily4`, etc. run at 2am, 4am, etc., so you can select the hour when to update.

 ## Installation

 The installation of this add-on is pretty straightforward and not different in comparison to installing any other add-on.